jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 3. Remove any mapping with a cluster factor
    (reads before mapped deduplication / mapped reads after deduplication) above 1.2 - suggesting lower complexity library
-4. Select any sample with at least 3 mappings retained above above filtering
-  * If a host genus did not have enough samples, we went with the next highest
+4. Select any sample with at least 3 mappings retained above above filtering (if a host genus did not have enough samples, we went with the next highest number of mappings)

 Extracts of the selected samples were sent for UDG treatment and deep sequencing.

-### 11.2 Super-reference construction
+### R11.2 Super-reference construction

 We decided to generate phylogenies based on the core genera [identified above](#10-core-microbiome-analysis).
 To generate the super-reference,